Boondocking: Maxwell Wildlife Refuge, Maxwell, NM

 Some boondocking locations are definitely only suited for smaller vehicles and trailers, but that is not the case with Maxwell Wildlife Refuge.
 I would say that any size rig would be acceptable.

-While we were staying there, we saw everything from buses, to fifth wheels, to vans.
+While we were staying there, we saw everything from buses to fifth wheels and vans.
 Tent camping is also permitted.

 We have camped here with a 42′ fifth wheel, as well as our current 37′ fifth wheel and we didn’t have any issues either time.

 Our recommendation is to enter where the main sign is off of County Road 505.
-This is what the sign looks like…you can’t miss it.
+Reference the image below to see what the sign looks like…you can’t miss it.

 The roads in the refuge are all gravel and are easy to navigate.
 Some areas just require a slower speed.